 A wide range of businesses and industries now make their home in the Fort Mill Township, including major employers such as Lash Group, LPL Financial, Shutterfly, Wells Fargo and One Main Financial.
 York County’s largest manufacturing company, Schaeffler, is located in Fort Mill, along with several other distribution companies such as Ross Stores, Stanley, Ashley Furniture, U.S. Foods and Northern Tool & Equipment.
 Many locally owned businesses, shops and restaurants also thrive in Fort Mill.
 The town’s historic downtown, where some of the buildings date back to the 1800s, is undergoing revitalization efforts that include redeveloping the Old Centre Theatre into loft-style offices, retail and restaurant space.
 Town leaders expect additional redevelopment of historic properties in Fort Mill to follow.

 Fort Mill’s many neighborhoods offer a quiet, easy lifestyle minutes away from South Charlotte.
 The popular Baxter Village, a mixed-use development on the north side of Fort Mill, has been named “Best Overall Community” by the Home Builders Association of Charlotte twice.
 Built around a town center that’s reminiscent of a quaint Southern downtown, residents can walk to restaurants, shops, a community pool, parks and schools.
 The town’s newest development, Kingsley, is in progress and will offer a unique mix of corporate headquarters, small shops and restaurants and multi-family living over retail, all built around a large lake and amphitheater.
-Developers also are converting the former Charlotte Knights baseball stadium, which is built on 360-acres by I-77, into a vast office and residential Class-A, mixed-use property called Southbridge.
+Developers also are converting the former Charlotte Knights baseball stadium, which is built on 360-acres by I-77, into a vast office and residential Class-A, a mixed-use property called Southbridge.

 The town hosts community events throughout the year, and its summer South Carolina Strawberry Festival draws tens of thousands to a weekend of food, crafts, and entertainment.
 Residents also enjoy Anne Springs Close Greenway’s kid and dog friendly concerts at the Comporium Amphitheater, movies in the park, a Christmas parade and tree lighting and the traditional firing of a Civil War-era cannon in downtown Confederate Park to commemorate the Fourth of July.